ahan-halder/rolloutguardian/README.md

 ### 5.3 Structural fallback (coarsest, always available)

-When traffic is too low or call-site analysis is inconclusive, BlastGate falls back to the service's declared 1–2 hop neighborhood in the **Chaos application map** / IDP catalog dependency graph — the same topology Harness already builds and already uses to flag "coverage gaps," just walked outward from the flag's owning service instead of visualized wholesale.
+When traffic is too low or call-site analysis is inconclusive, RolloutGuardian falls back to the service's declared 1–2 hop neighborhood in the **Chaos application map** / IDP catalog dependency graph — the same topology Harness already builds and already uses to flag "coverage gaps," just walked outward from the flag's owning service instead of visualized wholesale.